SoliDry/api-generator/README.md

       attributes: RubricAttributes
       relationships: TagsRelationships
 ```
-That is all that PHP-code generator needs to provide code structure that just works out-fo-the-box within Yii2 framework,
+That is all that PHP-code generator needs to provide code structure that just works out-fo-the-box within Laravel framework,
 where may any business logic be applied

 Complete directory structure after generator will end up it`s work will be like: